GP Salary Australia: 2025 Update

 Experience and duration in the field: As with many professions, a GP who has just started their career might be on a lower salary bracket than a seasoned practitioner with many years of experience under their belt.

-Location: GP salaries can differ based on whether they practice in urban or rural areas.
+Location: GP salaries can differ based on whether they practice in metro or rural areas.
 Rural areas, often experiencing a shortage of medical professionals, might offer more lucrative packages to attract and retain doctors.
 This can sometimes offset the perceived challenges of working in remote locations.

 Mode of employment: GPs working in private practices, especially those owning the practice, can expect a different pay structure than those in public or community clinics.
 However, owning a private practice comes with overhead costs, which can impact the net income.

 Working hours: Part-time GPs and those taking on locum roles can expect a different pay rate compared to full-time practitioners.
 Moreover, some GPs also offer after-hours services, which might come with additional remuneration.
+Urgency of the position needing to be filled will also factor in.

 Bulk billing vs. private billing: